BaLiKfromUA/replicated-log/README.md

 > If there is no quorum the **Primary** will be switched into **read-only mode** and would reject `append-message` requests

-No quorum is checked [here](https://github.com/BaLiKfromUA/replicated-log/blob/iteration-3/internal/primary/http.go#L37).
+"No quorum" case is checked [here](https://github.com/BaLiKfromUA/replicated-log/blob/iteration-3/internal/primary/http.go#L37).

 Tested via system test [here](https://github.com/BaLiKfromUA/replicated-log/blob/iteration-3/tests/test_replication_with_broken_secondaries.py#L123)